 Final state examination dates and the date for thesis submission are set out by the Schedule of the Academic Year.

-Final state examinations are organized twice a year - in the spring and in the autumn semester.
+Final state examinations are organized twice a year - in spring and in autumn.
 Students register for the final state examination in the Topic list in the IS MU.

-The final state examination consists of the two following, separately assessed parts called Bachelor Thesis Defence and subject Academic discussion.
+The final state examination consists of the two following, separately assessed parts called Master's Thesis Defence and subject Academic discussion.

 Students are obliged to register for the final state examination during the semester in which they met their study obligations or in the semester immediately following (see Subsection 23 (1), MU Study and Examinations Regulations), otherwise your studies will be terminated.
 In case your studies is interrupted, you have to contact the Office for International Relations and apply for activating your studies on time.
 The fact that your studies is interrupted does not relieve you from the obligation of registration for the Final state examination!
 This is required also of students with unfavourable thesis evaluation (unacceptable – grading F) – the final thesis grading is determined only by the examination board.

-You may sit the Final State Examination only after all the study obligations have been met, i.e. you have passed all the exams and obtained all the credits prescribed for your study programme (see your Recommended Study Plan) and you have obtained the minimum of the total number of credits required for the whole study, which is 180 ECTS.
+You may sit the Final State Examination only after all the study obligations have been met, i.e. you have passed all the exams and obtained all the credits prescribed as compulsory, or selective for your study field and you have obtained the minimum of the total number of credits required for the whole study, which is 120 ECTS.